kevinhu/cancer_data/README.md

 - `primary_dataset` objects are preprocessed and converted into HDF5 format.
 - `secondary_dataset` objects are defined as being made from `primary_dataset` objects.
 These are also processed and converted into HDF5 format.

 To keep track of which datasets are necessary for producing another, the `dependencies` column specifies the dataset `id`s that are required for making another.
 For instance, the `ccle_proteomics` dataset is dependent on the `ccle_annotations` dataset for converting cell line names to Achilles IDs.
-When running the processing pipeline, the script will automatically check that dependencies are met, and raise an error if they are not found.
+When running the processing pipeline, the package will automatically check that dependencies are met, and raise an error if they are not found.

 ## Notes

 ### Filtering
 Some datasets have filtering applied to reduce their size.
 These are listed below:
 - CCLE, GTEx, and TCGA splicing datasets have been filtered to remove splicing events with many missing values as well as those with low standard deviations.
-- When constructing binary mutation matrices (`depmap_damaging` and `depmap_hotspot`), a minimum mutation frequency is used to remove especially rare mutations.
+- When constructing binary mutation matrices (`depmap_damaging` and `depmap_hotspot`), a minimum mutation frequency is used to remove especially rare (present in less than four samples) mutations.
 - The TCGA MX splicing dataset is extremely large (approximately 10,000 rows by 900,000 columns), so it has been split column-wise into 8 chunks.

 ### System requirements
-The size of the downloaded raw files is approximately 15 GB, and that of the processed HDFs is about 20 GB.
+The raw downloaded files occupy approximately 15 GB, and the processed HDFs take up about 10 GB.
 On a relatively recent machine with a fast SSD,  processing all of the files after download takes about 3-4 hours.
 At least 16 GB of RAM is recommended for handling the large splicing tables.

 ## Functions